spunkygames/spunky-game/README.md

 # Spunky Game

 Spunky Game is a music creation game inspired by Incredibox.
 Explore unique characters, combine sound effects, and create your own beats.
 Unleash your musical creativity and share your compositions with the world!
-Play Spunky Game Now: [https://spunky.games/](https://spunky.games/)
+Play Spunky Game Now: [spunky games](https://spunky.games/)

 ---